 With the change of the season, the temperatures drastically drop and so do our normal hair color requests.
 Simply put, fall is a time of year that embodies transition.
 The autumn leaves match some of our best hair color trends of the season, ranging in shades from deep auburn and chocolate brown to rich honey blondes and icy-toned highlights.
 We collected a few tips from our trusted expert to help guide you toward these trending transitional tones.
-Read on for 20 of the best hair colors to consider this Fall.
+Read on for 18 of the best hair colors to consider this fall.

 Meet the Expert

 Caterina Alfieri is an expert hair colorist at New Jersey's Mancuso Salon.
-She has mastered effortless, yet elegant results ranging from bright blonde foil highlights to lived-in hand-painted balayage, rich brunettes and all shades of red.
+She has mastered effortless yet elegant results ranging from bright blonde foil highlights to lived-in hand-painted balayage, rich brunettes, and all shades of red.

 Swirls of rich caramel can in fact make their way into a low maintenance, dimensional color palette for your locks.
-When warm hues drip down this effortlessly, they grow out effortlessly and are therefore easy to uphold through the long winter ahead.
+When warm hues drip down this effortlessly, they grow out effortlessly and are therefore easier to uphold through the long winter ahead.